JECBello/Springboard/Capstone 2 - ARC/README.md

-Abstract and Reasoning Challenge
+# Abstract and Reasoning Challenge

-*please note: original data is not included in order to respect rules of competition
+*please note: original data is not included in order to respect competition guidelines